 Tata Consumer Products UK Group Limited ("the company") and its subsidiaries (together, "the Group") and the Group's joint ventures are a global beverage business engaged in trading, processing, marketing and distribution of tea, coffee and related products.
-The Group operates in the UK, US, Canada, Australia, and Poland as well as through joint ventures in South Africa and Bangladesh.
+The Group operates in the UK, US, Canada, Australia, Poland, South Africa and Bangladesh.